 Years of Experience

-Between the one and five year mark, median pay is $43K per year.
-When we consider tenure, a substantial portion of employees (37 percent) have been working for five to nine years and make about $53K annually on average.
+Between the one and five year mark, median pay is about $45K per year.
+The greater proportion of employees (30 percent) report five to nine years of experience and bring home median pay of $53K annually.

 Certifications and Degrees

-Being a Certified Hotel Administrator certainly has its perks — salaries approach approximately $90K per year and far exceed the paychecks of those without certification.
-Acquiring certification to be a Notary Public is rewarded with median pay of $59K annually.
-Those with a Bachelor of Science in Business Management at Intercontinental Hotels & Resorts Group come out on top, and their salaries approach around $105K per year.
+Being a Project Management Professional certainly has its perks — salaries approach $104K annually and far exceed the paychecks of those without certification.
+Bigger paychecks are awarded to Certified Hotel Administrators with credentials; these people earn $93K per year on average.
+Those with a Master of Business Administration (MBA), Business Management at Intercontinental Hotels & Resorts Group come out on top, and their salaries approach approximately $120K annually.

 Benefits and Perks